andrew-ge-wu/Site/content/posts/kafka-basics.md

 * Auto-recovery After Failure

-To each record, a “source” connector can attach arbitrary “source location” information which it passes to Kafka Connect.
+To each record, a "source" connector can attach arbitrary "source location" information which it passes to Kafka Connect.
 Hence, at the time of failure Kafka Connect will automatically provide this information back to the connector.
 In this way, it can resume where it failed.
-Additionally, auto recovery for “sink” connectors is even easier.
+Additionally, auto recovery for "sink" connectors is even easier.

 * Auto-failover